-Even if you’re on top in the Gartner Quadrant (as we were for ability to execute and product strength), your customers will give you insights as fresh as cutting a hole in the ice and jumping in.
+Even if you’re on top in the Gartner Quadrant, your customers will give you insights as fresh as cutting a hole in the ice and jumping in.
 But only if you ask them honest questions to genuinely hear and learn from them.
-I never got tired of hearing those insights, which made us stronger.
+I never got tired of hearing those insights.
 And having built the culture to deal with it openly, the rest of the company eagerly awaited honest feedback of where we needed to grow from anyone returning from the customers.
 We saw it as the gift that it is.

 5. Kill the monsters of the mind, while preserving your spirit

 If you are lucky enough to have identified an idea to massively disrupt a market, you got here by believing what no one else believed, and by taking chances no one else dared.
 So why stop?
 Because it can cost you and your company.
 I would never want to kill off that will-to-power or the strength of an entrepreneur’s own convictions.
 But here are some things to look out for so your mind is not your own worst enemy and so both you and your company can realize your full potential.

 It’s easy to construct a beautiful narrative about how great the company is, because you know the company better than anyone.
 But just because you know the company the best doesn’t mean that you aren’t lying to yourself.
 A significant sign to watch out for is when you saw something work for a while, but there’s now lots of evidence that it’s broken.